look4pritam/Resources/Presentations/README.md

 ### Encoder
 - Multi-head Self Attention
 - Feed Forward Neural Network
+- Residual connections
+- Layer normalization

 ### Decoder
 -
+- Residual connections
--
+- Layer normalization

 ### Self Attention
 - Relevance (or importance) of a word to each other words